Jorgnavarro/interview/README.md

 4 - Change the logic so that if today is Wednesday, the words 'wizz' and ‘wuzz' are substituted for 'fizz' and 'buzz

-* Decided to do simple injection of DateTime.Now as a func instead of complicating with a time class that you can mock later as I dont think is needed for this simple project.
-Unit testing could be done better to avoid repetition

 5 - Amend the program so only 20 values are displayed at a time.
 Implement ‘Next’ and ‘Previous’ buttons to display the remaining values.